Wadi Bani Khalid: The Muqal Cave Hiking Game

 And we went back down the trail and told other aspirants, that the cave was not far, just a little bit of a hike further.

 Addendum: Four of us went to Wadi Bani Khalid, but only three of us went up to the cave.
 The fourth relaxed by the lovely big pool, and were predictably adopted into an Omani picnic.
-The most amAAzing spiced mutton BBQ skewers were gifted us when we returned from the hike.
-Such hospitable Omani people!
+The most amaaazing spiced mutton BBQ skewers were gifted us when we returned from the hike.
+Omani people are so hospitable!